-#SAT and QBF.
-The proof of Theorem 1.1 is quite general.
+Self-Improvement for #SAT and QBF.
+The proofs of Theorem 1.1 and Theorem 1.2 are quite general.
 We show that analogous self-improvement results hold for #CIRCUIT SAT, where we wish to count the number of SAT assignments to a given circuit, as well as Q-CIRCUIT SAT, the quantified version of CIRCUIT SAT, where we are given a fully-quantified sentence of the form where each $Q_i \in \{\exists, \forall\}, C$ is a circuit, and we wish to decide if the sentence is true or false.